shiyis/nlpwme/modules/1a-nn.md

 Beginning at the end of the 1980s and continuing until the end of 1995, almost every aspect of natural language processing underwent a major transformation: the transition to statistical, corpus-based approaches (as indicated by two special issues on this topic published in the quarterly Computational linguistics in 1993).
 This shift was made possible by the growing availability and volume of machine-readable text and speech data.

-@@colbox-blue

-Statistical Natural Language Processing (NLP) challenges traditional computational linguistics views, revealing that ambiguities are too numerous and interrelated to resolve by heuristic arbitration.
+Statistical Natural Language Processing (NLP) challenges traditional computational linguistics views, revealing that ambiguities are too numerous and interrelated to be resolved by heuristic arbitration.
 Language phenomena need to be treated as stochastic, and distributional properties systematically exploited for reliable hypotheses.

 This shift suggests that language and thinking are not only symbolic but also quantitative and probabilistic.
-Statistical Natural Language Processing (NLP) aims to assign labels, sequences, syntax trees, or translations to linguistic inputs using statistical language models trained on large corpora of observed language use.

-Tasks addressed in NLP include text/document classification, word sense disambiguation, sentence transduction, structure assignment to sentences, discourse relations, anaphora, plan recognition, and large-scale relation extraction.
-Techniques and distinctions are common in these tasks, including modeling, learning from data, supervised versus unsupervised learning, and output computation.

-@@

-#### In A Nutshell

-The traditional view of language understanding emphasizes the **explicit** use of syntactic, semantic, pragmatic, and world knowledge in deriving meaning, rather than probabilistic methods.
-It suggests that non-probabilistic formulations are crucial for language understanding and use, and that ambiguity resolution can be achieved through interpretive procedures that elaborate on heuristics to facilitate syntactic and semantic interpretations.

-From a philosophical point of view, this shift is important, not just a practical one: it suggests that traditional thinking about language may rely too much on introspection.
-The limitations of introspection are that very little of what happens in our brains as we understand or think about language is approached consciously.

-We consciously register the results of our understanding and thinking, apparently in symbolic form, but not in the process of understanding and thinking itself; and these symbolic abstractions, which to some extent lack a quantitative or probabilistic dimension, can lead us to assume that the underlying processing is also non-quantitative.
-But the success of statistical NLP, as well as recent developments in cognitive science has argued that language and thought are not only symbolic, but **deeply quantitative, and especially probabilistic**.

-It was also stimulated by the growing recognition of the distributional nature of language, the emergence of powerful new statistical-based learning methods, and the expectation that these techniques could overcome the scalability issues that had plagued computational linguistics and, more generally, AI from its early days.

-The corpus-based approach has indeed been quite successful in producing comprehensive, moderately accurate `speech recognizers, part-of-speech (POS) taggers, parsers for learned probabilistic phrase-structure grammars, and even MT and text-based QA systems and summarization systems`.
-However, semantic processing has been restricted to rather shallow aspects, such as extraction of specific data concerning specific kinds of events from text or extraction of clusters of argument types, relational tuples, or paraphrase sets from text corpora.

-Currently, the corpus-based, statistical approaches are still dominant, but there appears to be a growing movement towards integration of formal logical approaches to language with corpus-based statistical approaches in order to achieve deeper understanding and more intelligent behavior in language comprehension and dialogue systems.
-There are also efforts to **combine connectionist and neural-net approaches with symbolic and logical ones**.
+In all cases, the three main requirements below are the development of probabilistic models (aided by learning) to relate linguistic inputs to desired outputs, and the use of algorithms to assign labels or structures to previously invisible model inputs.

 @@colbox-blue

 In modeling:

 - Discrete features, vector models, log-linear models, Markov models;